Cannabis Legalization Status

 On June 5, 2018, Bill 11: The Safe and Responsible Retailing of Cannabis Act, received royal assent.
 This Bill sets the framework for Manitoba’s retail model by legislating that the Liquor and Gaming Authority of Manitoba will be renamed the Liquor, Gaming and Cannabis Authority of Manitoba and will be responsible for licensing cannabis stores and cannabis distributors.

-Manitobans still won’t be allowed to grow cannabis at home once it’s legal despite a federal law that gives Canadians the right to grow pot at home.
-The Progressive Conservative government has also passed a law banning consumption of cannabis in virtually any public place – streets, parks, campsites and more – but the law is worded to only ban smoking or vaping.
+Manitobans still are not allowed to grow cannabis at home despite a federal law that gives Canadians the right to grow pot at home.
+The Progressive Conservative government has also passed a law banning consumption of cannabis in any public place – streets, parks, campsites and more – but the law is worded to only ban smoking or vaping.

 With its low cost of electricity, skilled labor force, central location and cooler climate ideal for indoor growing facilities, Manitoba is being considered an ideal spot for cannabis producers.